Academic dress of the University of Oxford: The chancellor

 The chancellor of the university is elected for life by the Convocation (i.e. the alumni with degrees) of the university.
 He wears on ceremonial occasions a black silk lay-type gown with a long train, decorated with gold lace, similar to the gowns of the Lord Chancellor.
 The chancellor's mortarboard has a gold tassel, like that of the former noblemen commoners.
 In undress he wears the DCL dress or undress gown.
 In Oxford he always wears white tie and bands though in the past he wore a 'waterfall cravat' with court dress underneath his robes.

 In 2015, a new robe was made for the chancellor in light of the original robes being over 100 years old and becoming fragile.
-This is similar to the new robe of the VC save that the embroidery is on the facings rather than the sleeves.
+This is similar to the new robe of the vice-chancellor save that the embroidery is on the facings rather than the sleeves.
 The rest of the robe has the gimp lace pentagons in the usual places.